wp-plugins/book-a-place/trunk/README.txt

 * Initial version.

 == Upgrade Notice ==

+= 0.3.0 =
+Added a .pot file, so you will be able to translate our plugin.
+And now you can delete some order or clear orders at all.

 = 0.2.1 =
 We fixed the problem with booking in 0.2.0 version.
 Please update.